Flavour-alignment in an $S_3$-symmetric Higgs sector and its RG-behaviour: Abstract

 \section{Abstract}

 A three Higgs-doublet model admitting an $S_3$-symmetry can predict the observed pattern of the quark masses and their mixings.
 However the same symmetry also introduces potential flavour-changing neutral currents at the tree level.
 We assume in this work that the scalar potential contains appropriate \emph{soft} $S_3$-breaking terms in order to keep the choices of the scalar masses flexible.
-We identify the parameters in the Yukawa Lagrangian responsible for such FCNCs and constrain them using data from some of the flavour physics observables.
+We identify the parameters in the Yukawa Lagrangian in the quark sector responsible for such FCNCs and constrain them using data from some of the flavour physics observables like meson-decays and meson-mixings.
+We also validate the corresponding model parameter space with renormalisation group (RG) evaluation.